 Salt penetrates the surface of the meat, and, among other things, breaks down the proteins that make steak chewy.
 While you’re at it, you can add other stuff for flavor, too, if you like.

 Hop over to our complete coverage of the topic right here for a thorough examination of dry brining,

 What Salt Should I Use for Dry Brining Steak?

-To brine effectively, you want to use a coarse grain salt.
+There are many types of salt.
+To brine effectively, you want to use one that is coarse grained.
 For that reason, table salt is not preferred for brining; it’s meant for running freely out of a shaker and enhancing flavor without adding grit.